 Now the question is when does your solder go bad?
 Let’s be acquainted with the period when your solder goes bad.

-The period of your solder goes bad
+When your solder goes bad

 Interestingly there is no exact period for the solder to become bad.
 It can provide you with a long-lasting service or it can break down for a while.